schulze61/erdos_baseball_project/README.md

 #### Regression

 For our regression, we chose a single team and plotted the change of the Pythagorean expectation of that team over the games of a single season.
-After doing this for a single team, we were curious if each team would have roughly the same shape, so we overlayed graphs for each teams change of Pythagorean expectation over the number of games in the season and got the following graph: (this was done in [Part2-V2.ipynb](https://github.com/schulze61/erdos_baseball_project/blob/main/Part2-V2.ipynb)).
+After doing this for a single team, we were curious if each team would have roughly the same shape, so we overlayed graphs for each team's change of Pythagorean expectation over the number of games in the season and got the following graph: (this was done in [Part2-V2.ipynb](https://github.com/schulze61/erdos_baseball_project/blob/main/Part2-V2.ipynb)).

 <p align="center">
   <img src="https://github.com/schulze61/erdos_baseball_project/blob/main/images/Change%20in%20PE%20for%20all%20teams%20by%20Game%20Number.png" />